 Best for doing magic tricks.
 On twitter: @ElSatanico

 One of my favorite people in London.
 Leading the hiring charge at Five.AI.
 Has also worked with companies like Transferwise, Forward Partners, Thread, Depop, Driftrock, Hassle and VCs like Kindred Capital…I could go on, for a long time…to build out high performing teams in fast-growth companies.
 Senior talent acquisition strategy and implementation.
 Co-organiser (with me) of the Workable sponsored #TalentHackers events.

 Best for being excellent.
 On twitter: @michcov

 Friend and self-styled #TalentHacker.
 Previously headed up Global Talent Acquisition at Blippar, then Osper, before moving to Lyst to help their team scale in 2015.
-Currently plying his trade at Indeed.
+After a stint in the sourcing team at Indeed, Tris is now consulting with companies to bring his sourcing skills to more companies.
 Happy to provide advice and assistance where necessary.

 Best for talent hacking / sourcing advice.
 On twitter: @trisrevill

 Through his consulting company (Winter Court Consulting) Ken works with fast growth, entrepreneurial companies enabling them to transition to the next stage of their growth cycle.